Keisuke Ito was a Japanese medical practitioner and biologist who is best known for devising a smallpox vaccine in 1852.

-But a mind such as his wasn’t to be contained in just those two subjects; he also developed an interest in botany.
-He was a very talented young man and in the year 1820 or Bunsei 13, his career as a medical practitioner started and the best part was, he was only 18 years old at the time.
-It is safe to say that his earliest education came from his father and from his own talent and brains but he could not be contained and the year he turned 19, he left his home town and moved to Kyoto where he studied European sciences.
+But a mind such as his wasn’t to be contained in just those two subjects; he also developed a keen interest in botany.
+He was a very talented young man and in 1820, his career as a medical practitioner started; he was only 18 years old at the time.
+The year he turned 19, he left his home town and moved to Kyoto where he studied European sciences.

-On the year 1868 or Meiji 1, Japan saw abolition of the clans and in their place, prefectures were put up.
-It was during this time that Ito began to talk about and placed emphasis on how important Western medicine was and how there was a need for a medical school.
-He, along with some ardent supporters, managed to convince the Aichi Prefecture of this need and they agreed.
-So it happened that the first ever medical school was put up in what was the former Supreme Court building that used to belong to the Nagoya clan.
+Japan saw abolition of the clans in 1868 and, in their place, prefectures were put up.
+During this time Keisuke Ito placed an emphasis on how important Western medicine was and how there was a need for a medical school.
+He, along with some ardent supporters, managed to convince the Aichi Prefecture of this need and the first ever medical school was established in the former Supreme Court building that used to belong to the Nagoya clan.
 Interestingly enough, this was the very beginning of the Nagoya University.

-In the year 1881 or Meiji 14, Seisuke Ito was made a Professor at the University of Tokyo and this was where he studied and obtained his Ph.D. in the year 1888 or Meiji 21.
-He had the honor of becoming the first ever director of the gradate society and this was a position that he held with honor and pride.
-In the following years in the year 1901 or Meiji 34, he was once again given a great honor and was made Professor Emeritus; he was also bestowed with the honorable title of baron.
-Sadly, this was also the same year that he passed away at the ripe old age of 98 but it can be said that he really did accomplish a lot even in his advanced age and was indeed a man worthy of praise and a place in history.
+In 1881 Keisuke Ito was made a professor at the University of Tokyo and he obtained his doctorate in 1888.
+He had the honor of becoming the first ever director of the University Graduates Society, a position he held with honor and pride.
+In 1901 he was once again given a great honor and was made professor emeritus; he was also bestowed with the honorable title of baron.